-Sunday School takes place for Nursery-6th grade across the street at Deshler Lutheran School.
+Sunday School takes place for Preschool through 12th grade across the street at Deshler Lutheran School.
 Sunday Adult Bible Class takes place in the mother's room at St. Peter Lutheran.
 Look below to see what our current series is.
 All kids are invited to come to Sunday school and all adults are invited to come to Bible Class.

 Current Adult Bible Study Series:

 Every One His Mission